EN

 Ramadan is a holy month in Islam, occurs during the 9th month of the Islamic calendar.
 Dates of Ramadan are subject to change by about 10-11 days each year.
 It comes once a year and Muslims celebrate it with open hearts as it brings special blessings and spiritual rewards for everyone.
 The whole month of Ramadan is celebrated by fasting – abstaining from food, drink, impure thoughts and committing sinful acts between the hours of sunrise and sunset.
 The time spent during fasting allows Muslims to reflect on purifying their mind, body and soul which is also a means of connecting with Allah SWT through prayer.

-In the UK, Ramadan starts on Monday 11th March and may conclude on Tuesday 9th April, depends upon the official sighting of the moon.
-Official dates and times for Ramadan are given in our Ramadan 2024 UK calendar.
+In the UK, Ramadan 2025 starts on 28th february or 1st March and may conclude on 30th or 31st March 2025, depends upon the official sighting of the moon.
+Official dates and times for Ramadan are given in our Ramadan 2025 UK calendar.
 This schedule was obtained from the East London Mosque; for exact dates closer to the event, check with your neighborhood mosque or imam.

 Why is Ramadan important?

 Fasting is one of the fundamental component of Islam.
 There are Five Pillars of Islam including Shahadah, Salah, Zakat, Sawm (Fasting), and Hajj.
 All these components are a significant part of Islamic heritage.
 Fasting during the month of Ramadan is a compulsory practice for the whole Muslim community.
 It is believed that the soul undergoes purification by refraining from food, water and negative thoughts as commended by Allah SWT.
 It foster a strong connection with Allah SWT.
-Furthermore, the Prophet Muhammad SAW received the Qur'an during the month of Ramadan.
+Furthermore, Furthermore, the Quran was revealed to the Prophet Muhammad (PBUH) during the month of Ramadan.
 This significant event inspires Muslims around the world to engage in spiritual activities.

 The Prophet Muhammad (PBUH) states the importance of fasting, or night prayers in Ramadan in a Hadith: